Discoveries in the Judaean Desert: Reorganization under international team

 Discoveries in the Judaean Desert, volume 30: Qumran Cave 4.XXI: Parabiblical Texts, Part 4: Pseudo-Prophetic Texts, edited by D. Dimant, included pseudo-prophetic texts such as Pseudo-Ezekiel and Apocryphon of Jeremiah C. Discoveries in the Judaean Desert, volume 31: Qumran Cave 4.XXII: Textes araméens, première partie: 4Q529–549, edited by E. Puech, included apocryphal texts in Aramaic.
 Among the works we find Words of Michael; the Book of Giants; Birth of Noah; Testament of Judah; Testament of Jacob; Testament of Joseph; Apocryphon of Levi; Testament of Qahat; and Visions of Amram.
 The Birth of Noah included the expression 'elect of god', already a much debated excerpt in academic circles.
-Commentators disagree whether it is a messianic expression, or wheter it is directed towards some other biblical figure such as Noah himself, or Melchizedek or Enoch.
+Commentators disagree whether it is a messianic expression, or whether it is directed towards some other biblical figure such as Noah himself, or Melchizedek or Enoch.
 Discoveries in the Judaean Desert, volume 33: Qumran Cave 4.XXIII: Unidentified Fragments, edited by D. Pike and A. Skinner, included unidentified fragments of text.

 2002 saw the release of Discoveries in the Judaean Desert, volume 39: The text from the Judaean Desert: Indices and an Introduction to the Discoveries in the Judaean Desert Series.
 The volume was edited by Emanuel Tov and was an introduction to, and an overview of, the whole DJD-series.
 The book also included a list of all the texts from the Judaean Desert; a categorization of the texts; and a chronological index.